 Mediating Nature: A New Interpretation of the Garden in the House of Marcus Lucretius

 Domestic visual programmes are an area of great contemporary interest among Roman art historians and archaeologists.
 The House of Marcus Lucretius at Pompeii (Regio IX, Ins 3, 5, 24) is an ideal space in which to make progress with this project because here we can study an interior display that included sculpture, wall paintings, and the surrounding architecture.
 The central garden of the domus was exceedingly well documented by the mid nineteenth-century excavators.
-In addition to the interior decorations, the domus is also notable because the platform garden integrates with visual program within the adjoining rooms.
+In addition to the interior decorations, the domus is also notable because the platform garden integrates with the visual program in the adjoining rooms.
 The visual effect produced by the raised garden, and the sculptures and fountain within, is strongly reminiscent of a tripartite framing typical for a panel of Roman wall paintings.
-Individual symbols, and ultimately the entire visual program, appear to mimic a tableau vivante, or living wall painting.
-This paper will describe the symbolic components of the garden, synthesize existing scholarship on the space, and explore the visual impact of a the tableau vivante on an ancient Roman viewer.
+Individual symbols, such as the painted dado which surrounds the garden, as well as the illusionistic fourth style painting, ultimately combine into a spectacle that appears to mimic a tableau vivante, or living wall painting.
+This paper will describe the symbolic components of the garden, synthesize existing scholarship on the space, and explore the visual impact of the tableau vivante on an ancient Roman viewer.
 As part of the project, it was beneficial to create a digital presentation of the atrium, garden, and adjoining rooms.
 Once the 3D model is finalized, there are many additional methods that can be applied to the space.
 The final section of the paper will address avenues for future research, as well as issues encountered during the 3D modeling process.